neondatabase/website/content/docs/reference/neon-cli.md

 isDraft: true
 ---

-Utilizing the Neon Command Line Interface (CLI), you can operate Neon directly from a terminal or via automation.
-The Neon CLI supports numerous functions, such as authentication, management of Neon projects, branches, compute endpoints, databases, roles, and more.
+With the Neon Command Line Interface (CLI), you can manage Neon directly from a terminal or via automation.
+The Neon CLI supports numerous operations, such as authentication, management of Neon projects, branches, compute endpoints, databases, roles, and more.

 The Neon CLI command name is `neonctl`.
 The GitHub repository for the Neon CLI is found [here](https://github.com/neondatabase/neonctl).